ESTA provides 3 key services to the Victorian community and our Emergency Service Partners:

 Co-locations

-Alterntively, you can email your questions to Co-Locations@esta.vic.gov.au or phone ESTA on 03 8656 1200 and ask for the Manager of Managed Services.
+Alternatively, you can email your questions to Co-Locations@triplezero.vic.gov.au or phone Triple Zero Victoria on 03 8656 1200 and ask for the Manager of Managed Services.

 Emergency management

 Emergency management focuses on business preparedness, response and recovery.
-This service concentrates on our pandemic response, prepares ESTA for the bushfire season and other significant areas that require a planned and coordinated response.
+This service concentrates on our pandemic response, prepares Triple Zero Victoria for the bushfire season and other significant areas that require a planned and coordinated response.

 Emergency markers